Mobility-Mapper/about-website/README.md

 ### General
 * Responsive design across all device sizes.
 * Similar color scheme and design throughout both pages to effectively structure, categorise and present the information to the visitors.
+* Hovering over a link or button changes the cursor to a pointer to let the user know it is clickable.

 ### Navbar

 The navbar contains the Mobility Mapper logo on the left, which functions as a link to the home page.

 Responsive navigation links are on the right of the navbar.
-On tablets and desktop screens the navigation links are visible, with the current page highlighted in orange with an orange font colour:
+On tablets and desktop screens the navigation links are visible, with the current page indicated by bold font.
+A hover effect that changes the link text colour to orange, to provide feedback to the user for a better user experience.

 <img src="assets/readme-files/navbar-expanded.png" height="40">